Online gambling is legal and live in Pennsylvania, and that includes poker too.

 The Pennsylvania Gaming Control Board (PGCB) gave licensed online poker operators the green light to go live on July 15.

 The first online poker site began live testing on Nov.
 4. Soon afterward, PokerStars PA began full-time operations in tandem with Mount Airy’s online casino.

 There are seven casinos with online poker licenses in the state.
 They are:

 - Rivers Casino Philadelphia just renamed from SugarHouse Casino

 - Valley Forge Casino Resort

 - Wind Creek Bethlehem

-The prospect of mediocre returns brought about by stagnant numbers in the New Jersey online poker market could explain why no operator is in a rush.
-Launching potentially more lucrative online casinos and sportsbooks seem to be a bigger priority.
+The prospect of mediocre returns brought about by stagnant numbers in the New Jersey online poker market could explain why no operator was in a rush.
+Launching potentially more lucrative online casinos and sportsbooks seemed to be a bigger priority.

-Online poker in Pennsylvania will begin as a fenced-in market; however, at least a couple of sites will join forces to create a PA-only network.
+Online poker in Pennsylvania began as a fenced-in market; however, at least a couple of sites should eventually join forces to create a PA-only network.

-The major operators in the worldwide online poker market will subsequently find their way to Pennsylvania before long.
-Then, it shouldn’t be more than a year before the state joins the Multi-State Internet Gaming Association compact, which gives sites in Delaware, Nevada, and New Jersey the right to share player pools with the Keystone State.
+Pennsylvania will eventually join the compact known as the Multi-State Internet Gaming Association compact, which gives sites in Delaware, Nevada, and New Jersey the right to share player pools with the Keystone State, boosting the pool.